 The five-seater SUV could also get the ‘F-Tronic’ AMT (automated manual transmission) sourced from Magneti Marelli at a later time.
 Both the power units gain first-in-segment Eco, City and Sport driving modes.
 The Maruti Suzuki Vitara Brezza gets power from the 1.3-litre DDiS 200 four-cylinder diesel motor making 90 PS at 4,000 rpm and 200 Nm of peak torque at 1,750 rpm.
 The engine transfers power to the front wheels through a five-speed manual transmission.

 Maruti Suzuki will likely add the 1.0-litre Boosterjet petrol to the engine-up soon.
 Both the compact SUVs do not offer AMT variants but it is always nice to have a petrol option on Nexon unlike the diesel-only Vitara.
 In terms of power and torque, the Nexon makes 20 PS and 60 Nm more courtesy of its Revotorq diesel engine and topping it off is the multiple driving modes.
 On paper, it is certainly what a compact SUV wants for long journeys with families or occasional less-intimidating off-road runs.

 Tata Nexon vs Maruti Suzuki Vitara Brezza Mileage

-The Tata Nexon is expected to return a mileage of 18 kmpl for petrol and 21 kmpl for diesel variants.
+The Tata Nexon is claimed to return a mileage of 17 kmpl for petrol and 21.5 kmpl for diesel variants.
 It is at a disadvantage because the Vitara features best-in-class rated fuel efficiency of 24.3 kmpl.